DreamBoxSpy/hlmod/README.md

 ## Building

 > [!NOTE]
-> You can download the latest nightlies for Linux (and hopefully soon, Windows) from [the nightly.link](https://nightly.link/N3rdL0rd/hlmod/workflows/nightly/main).
+> You can download the latest nightlies for Linux and Windows from [the nightly.link](https://nightly.link/N3rdL0rd/hlmod/workflows/nightly/main).
+OSX builds are NOT supported.

+If you want to cross-compile locally, you can use [act](https://github.com/nektos/act).

 You'll need to first satisfy all the build requirements in HL's README: